 In the case of an approved, approved with modifications, or deferred decision, the submitting party will be notified.
 Advarra’s IRB has the responsibility and authority to determine the adequacy and appropriateness of all the wording in the informed consent form.
 (See 21 CFR 56.109 and FDA’s A Guide to Informed Consent.)
 Advarra will provide proposed consent revisions to the submitting party.

-Approval for studies and sites will last for the period specified in the approval documentation but will not exceed one year.
+Approval for studies and sites will last for the period specified in the approval documentation but will not exceed 1 year (not applicable for studies that do not require continuing review under the revised Common Rule).
 Advarra will specify the expiration date in your approval letter.
 The Advarra-approved consent will be included with the initial approval documents.

 The IRB will issue a formal letter if the study is disapproved.
 The recipient has the right to submit a written appeal to the IRB.
 If you submit the study to a second IRB after disapproval by Advarra, you must notify the other IRB of Advarra’s disapproval.